 Resthaven Paradise and Eastern Community Services continued to develop its relationship with the Italian community, tailoring information and services in the eastern metropolitan areas to better meet their needs.
 As part of this approach, Café Paradiso, a coffee and chat group for isolated clients, was established.
 The initiative received strong support from the Italian community, including the donation of a coffee machine for the site.

-A major redevelopment project commenced at Resthaven Paradise in the later part of the year.
-The first stage of this was involved the relocation of the Community Services to the western side of the site, where one of the residential ‘lodges’ was converted to house the services.
+Planning began for a major redevelopment project of the Resthaven Paradise campus, with the project commencing in October 2007.
+The first stage involved relocating Community Services to the western side of the site, with one of the residential ‘lodges’ undergoing refurbishment to house the services.

-With the five-year restructure of community services completed, Resthaven Northeast and Inner West Community Services was redefined, separating into Resthaven Paradise and Eastern Community Services and Resthaven Western Community Services.
+On 1 July 2011, as community funding drove further growth of Resthaven's home care offering, Resthaven North East/Inner West Community Services was restructured to allow for expansion and future planning.
+Resthaven Western Community Services was created as a new service specifically for the western suburbs.
 As a result, Resthaven’s office at Manningham was reallocated as an outreach office of Resthaven Paradise and Eastern Community Services, with all staff and clients experiencing a smooth transition.

 To maintain modern facilities, additional fit outs were completed at the Resthaven Paradise and Eastern Community Services building.